 Salim Ismail 18:23

 so we need to do three things.
 Number one is, we have come up with a 10 week sprint that we have now open sourced that hacks culture at scale in a legacy organization, we found that’s absolutely critical.
 And what that means is so the, you know, if you look at the fortune 100 data, it’s pretty clear that we’ve stumbled across the organizational model for the next 10 years.
 By the end of this decade, every organization in the world, be it a big company, a start up a nonprofit and impact project, even a government department will be organized in this way because it’s just better.
 So the number one thing is to hack the mothership and change the culture to be more acceptable of this innovation at the edge, like Apple has done so Apple’s employees know, there’s crazy stuff happening at the edge.
 And their deals.
 Wait until there’s a reveal and they get to know what it is.
 If you tell them too early, they’ll instinctively try and find it.
 Okay.
 Like for example, at Yahoo, one of the challenges I had with my incubator is the company kept publishing what I was doing, and all the other teams at Yahoo were like, Hey, we’re doing that why is he get to do that?
 Does it other than just set up a horrible internal politics have to keep that stuff?
 Okay?
 The second is do disruptive things away from away from the core organization, if incremental innovation is best at the core, disruptive innovation at the edge.
 So we’ve created a 10 week process called an ESO sprint that hacks culture at scale in a big company.
 We piloted it with Procter and Gamble.
 We’ve not done it 60 times with big companies. average return on investment is like 70 Time’s running for running because the juices up the internal metabolism of the company, and allows them to accept disruptive innovation.
 So that cultural tolerance now sits that if something, somebody does something wacky at the edge, they don’t shut it down by default, they kind of go, wow, that’s interesting.
 And they leave it at every level of the organization, we found that it does.
 And I can describe why it works and how it works if you want.
 But we found we found a way of hacking culture at scale in a legacy organization.
 And 60 times in we’re pretty good that it’s a true cookie cutter process, we published a second book called exponential transformation, which is literally a handbook on how to do it, how you form the teams, what weekly assignments you give them, and it’s a 10 week elapsed process.
+Sweet Bonanza slot features a unique mechanism where symbols explode and are replaced by new ones, creating more opportunities for players to win big.
+There is also a free spins feature that can be triggered by landing four or more scatter symbols on the reels.
+During free spins in Bonanza slot, players can earn even more free spins by landing additional scatter symbols.
+In addition, there is a multiplier feature that can increase the payout for each winning spin.
 And the key metric we found is that we’re able to move leadership culture management, thinking three years ahead, in that 10 weeks.
 So that’s pretty cool.
 We found that when somebody had a great idea inside a company beforehand, they might get funded five or 10% of the time, after you run this process, they’re getting funded 95% of the time, because the company culturally knows now that disruptive stuff at the end needs to be embraced, and not shut down.

 Scott D Clary 21:09